decorators-squad/eo-yaml/README.md

 ## Reading:

 Reading a Yaml input is very straight-forward, as outlined bellow.
-There is one **important** aspect, though: the input has to be a well-indented Yaml (pretty), otherwise you will get an exception when trying to work with the read object!
+There is one **important** aspect: the input has to be a valid (well-indented) Yaml, otherwise you will get an exception, at some point, when trying to work with the read object!

 ```java
 //createYamlInput is overloaded to accept also String InputStream